The Pseudopower Dichotomy

-There are a few ways to think about what this means.
-One way is to picture it as expressing a trichotomy about interactions between elementary submodels and subsets of~$\mu$.
-To see why, let $\chi$ be a sufficiently large regular cardinal, and suppose $M$ is an elementary submodel of $H(\chi)$ such that containing $\mu$ and such that
+The above formula~(\ref{bizarre}) hides a trichotomy about the ways in which certain elementary submodels interact with subsets of~$\mu$.
+To see why, let $\chi$ be a sufficiently large regular cardinal, and suppose $M$ is an elementary submodel of $H(\chi)$ containing $\mu$ and such that

 If we let $\mathcal{P}$ be $M\cap [\mu]^{<\mu}$, then EXACTLY one of the following three things MUST occur: \begin{enumerate} \item Some $X\in [\mu]^{\aleph_6}$ cannot be covered by a union of $\aleph_1$ sets from~$\mathcal{P}$. \sk \item Every $X\in [\mu]^{\aleph_8}$ can be covered by a union of $\aleph_1$ sets from $\mathcal{P}$. \sk \item Every $X\in [\mu]^{\aleph_6}$ is covered by a union of $\aleph_1$ sets from $\mathcal{P}$, but some $Y\in [\mu]^{\aleph_8}$ cannot be covered by a union of $\aleph_5$ sets from $\mathcal{P}$. \end{enumerate}